 I must point out that there is one more daruma workshop in Shirakawa City where you can try out painting daruma – Sagawa Daruma Main Shop – so please check out their website as well.

 Shirakawa City is full of wonderful places to visit.
-Take a look at the link below for a possible day trip you could do in Shirakawa.
+Take a look at a possible day trip you could do in Shirakawa here.

 What did you think about this post?